 AE 707.
 Modern Flight Control System Design I (3).

 Modern multi-loop design methods for stability and control augmentation and guidance systems, specifically for aerospace vehicles.
 State variable model.
 Optimal state feedback gains and Riccati's equation, tracking systems, sensors and actuator, discretization of continuous dynamic systems, optimal design for digital controls, and effect of nonlinearities and trim conditions on design considerations.
 Prerequisites: AE 514 or 714, and AE 607 or EE 684 or ME 659.

-Studies potential flow equations of motion, singularity solutions, principle of superposition, conformal mapping, thin airfoil theory, finite wing theory, effects of fluid inertia, three-dimensional singularities, swept wing theory, delta wing theory, introduction to panel methods and an introduction to automobile aerodynamics.
-Prerequisite: AE 424 or ME 521.
+Studies potential flow equations of motion, singularity solutions, principles of superposition, conformal mapping, thin airfoil theory, finite wing theory, three-dimensional singularities, swept wing theory, delta wing theory, and introduction to panel methods.
+Prerequisite: AE 424 or equivalent.

 2 Classroom hours; 2 Lab hours.

-Advanced topics in wind tunnel testing, including analysis and sensitivity, modeling techniques, flexure design and calibration, control surface loads and moments, laser velocimetry, hot film anemometry, dynamic signal processing, flow measurement probes, flow visualization using smoke tunnels and water tunnel.
-Prerequisite: AE 512 or instructor's consent.
+Advanced topics in wind tunnel testing, such as analysis and sensitivity, modeling techniques, flexure design and calibration, control surface loads and moments, laser velocimetry, hot film anemometry, dynamic signal processing, flow measurement probes, flow visualization using smoke tunnels and water tunnel.
+Prerequisite: AE 512.